Updated: Jan 13

 3. Fashion Illustration

-However, fashion illustration is in demand in many other contexts such as greetings cards, gifts and stationery, and health and beauty editorial.
-As a fashion illustrator, it is especially important to have a distinctive creative voice and be able to effectively translate the essence and energy of a fashion designer’s collection, or alternatively visualise an aspirational female character in line with your client’s target demographic.
+Fashion illustration is in demand in many other contexts such as greetings cards, gifts and stationery, and health and beauty editorial.
+As a fashion illustrator, it is especially important to have a distinctive creative voice and be able to effectively translate the essence and energy of a fashion designer’s collection, or alternatively visualise an aspirational character in line with your client’s target demographic.

 It’s also important to have a genuine ‘passion for fashion’ in order to stay on top of the latest trends at both catwalk and high street level, and ensure your images stay fresh, contemporary and relevant.